Albro3459/ClipboardHistory/README.md

 ### Tips for using the app:

+* see the ListOfKeyboardShortcuts.md file for the full list of keyboard shortcuts

 * cmd + shift + c is default for showing/hiding the app
     * also click the menu bar icon to show the app